WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 ### Task 2

-Let's work with this concept now; use your previous query this time making explict the types used on each array.
+Let's work with this concept now; use your query from the previous task this time making explicit the types used on each defined array.

 ```sql
 # YOUR QUERY HERE